ARMmbed/mbed-os/hal/rfcs/0001-i2c-overhaul.md

 - I2C Async

   These are basically the same the regular ones except that the function  call should return immediately and a callback should be triggered once  the operation is completed.

+- I2C MultiMaster

+  The I2C specification defines I2C as a multimaster bus.
+This allows multiple I2C devices in master mode to concurrently control a slave device on the same bus.
+The requirements on the master hardware is the ability to handle transfer collisions when both devices attempt to communicate with the slave simultaneously.

 ## API changes